(Avascular Necrosis; Aseptic Necrosis; Ischemic Necrosis of Bone)

 Osteonecrosis of the shoulder often causes fewer symptoms than osteonecrosis that occurs in the hip or knee.

-Osteoarthritis develops over time after a large part of the bone collapses.
+Osteoarthritis (damage to the cartilage covering the joint surfaces) develops over time, often after a large part of the bone collapses.

 Because osteonecrosis is often painless at first, it may not be diagnosed in its earliest stages.
 Doctors suspect osteonecrosis in people who do not improve satisfactorily after having certain fractures.
 They also suspect the disorder in people who develop unexplained pain in the hip, knee, or shoulder, particularly if these people have risk factors for osteonecrosis.